Naman-sys/QuizForge/replit.md

 # Overview

-This project is a quiz generation application that processes uploaded documents and uses AI to create educational quizzes from the content.
-The system extracts text from various file formats (TXT, PDF, DOCX) and leverages Hugging Face's Inference API to generate customized quizzes with different difficulty levels and question types.
-It's designed as a Streamlit web application for easy user interaction and file upload functionality.
+This is a complete PDF Quiz Generator application built with Python and Streamlit.
+The app extracts text from uploaded PDF files and uses Hugging Face's AI models to generate educational quiz questions.
+Teachers can upload PDF chapters, generate multiple-choice and true/false questions, edit them interactively, and export the quiz with answer keys as downloadable files.
+The system uses the Mistral-7B-Instruct model for intelligent question generation with fallback content-based generation.

 # User Preferences